 Currently, more than half of our production comes from secondary oil recovery whereby we are flooding the producing reservoirs with water to displace oil which is then produced to the surface.
 Our largest waterflood project, the Cedar Creek Anticline (“CCA”), is also currently undergoing carbon dioxide (“CO2“) flooding for the first time.

 Within our Rocky Mountain Enhanced Oil Recovery (“EOR”) operations, we utilize CO2 captured entirely from industrial sources which would otherwise be released into the atmosphere, to increase oil production.
 This captured CO2 helps us recover additional oil from mature fields, while lowering emissions by storing CO2 underground.

 Cedar Creek Anticline

 The Cedar Creek Anticline (CCA) is the largest Enhanced Oil Recovery (EOR) resource property that Denbury owns, with potential EOR resources more than twice the size of Denbury’s total company proved reserves.
-Spanning 126 miles in Montana and North Dakota, the CCA is a series of 13 different operating areas on a common geological trend.
+Spanning 126 miles in Montana and North Dakota, CCA is a series of 13 different operating areas on a common geological trend.
 In 2021, we completed installation of a 105-mile pipeline to bring industrial-sourced CO2 to the CCA fields, and in 2022, we commenced Phase 1 CO2 injection into the Red River formation of the Cedar Hills South Unit and East Lookout Butte fields.
-In 2023, we plan to install multiple recycle facilites and complete additional well conversion work for anticipated Phase 1 CO2 response in the second half of 2023.
+In 2023, we are installing multiple recycle facilities and completing additional well conversion work.
+Initial Phase 1 CO2 EOR response commenced in April 2023.
 Additional phases of CCA CO2 development will target additional fields and formations, and the Company intends to be active in EOR development at CCA for multiple decades into the future.